ishitavasishth/Neural_Network_Model/README.md

 # 🧠 Handwritten Digit Recognition using MNIST

 This project demonstrates a simple yet effective approach to recognizing handwritten digits using the MNIST dataset.
-Built entirely in Google Colab using TensorFlow and Keras — **no API keys or external dependencies required**.
+Built entirely in Google Colab using TensorFlow and Keras
 ## 🚀 What’s Inside

 - Load and preprocess the MNIST dataset